Frequently Asked Questions

 To hire/ retain skilled workers through the West Kootenay Rural Community Immigration Pilot (RCIP), your business must first become a designated employer.
 To be eligible for designation, your business must:

-- Operate in a priority sector.
-Each year, the West Kootenay RCIP sets 5 priority sectors and up to 25 eligible occupations.
-Your business must operate in at least one of these sectors, and any job offers must align with those priorities.
+• Operate in a priority sector.
+Each year, the West Kootenay RCIP sets 6 priority sectors and up to 25 eligible occupations.
+Your business must operate in at least one of these sectors.
 Learn more at: Priorities

-- Have been actively operating under the same management in the community for at least two years (or be a new relocation that contributes significantly to the local economy).
+• Have been actively operating under the same management in the West Kootenay RCIP region for at least two years (or be a new relocation that contributes significantly to the local economy).

-- Be in good standing with all applicable federal and provincial laws, including employment standards, occupational health and safety, and immigration rules.
+• Be in good standing with all applicable federal and provincial laws, including employment standards, occupational health and safety (WorkSafeBC), and immigration rules.

-- Offer eligible jobs that are full-time, permanent, non-seasonal, and pay fair wages based on Job Bank or local standards.
+• Offer eligible jobs that are full-time, permanent, non-seasonal, and pay fair wages based on Job Bank and/or West Kootenay RCIP wage requirements.

-- Operate locally.
-At least 75% of the job’s work must take place within the community boundaries.
+• Operate locally.
+At least 75% of the job’s work must take place within the West Kootenay RCIP boundaries.

-- Support newcomers.
-You must complete mandatory onboarding and intercultural competency training and commit to helping your employee and their family settle successfully in the community.
+• Support newcomers.
+You/ the employee’s manager must complete mandatory onboarding and intercultural competency training and commit to helping your employee and their family settle successfully in the community.

 If your business meets these requirements, you can apply for designation through the West Kootenay RCIP.
 If not, your business or organization is ineligible.